ferdinandyb/gitworkshop/README.md

 # Git workshop material

-This repo will be a workshop outline and some practice problems with git.
+This repo is a workshop outline I held for colleagues.

 See [my collection of materials](https://bence.ferdinandy.com/materials/git/), my [post on commits](https://bence.ferdinandy.com/gitcraft) and my